How To

 You’ve built your team!
 What’s next?

-You’re probably not new to a team leader role, but it may be
+You’re probably not new to a team leader role, but it may be the first time you’re planning and leading a project of this size.
+Here are some tips that may help you get started.

-Team building tips: A good leader doesn’t do everything;
+Team building tips: A good leader doesn’t do everything; they make sure everything gets done.

 Get to know your team: knowing each person’s strengths/interest will help you delegate!